LiaoSW/mydeity.github.io/blog.md

 ---
 layout: blog
 permalink: /blog/
-lang: pt
+lang: en
 ---

-# Últimas postagens
+# My thinkings about the world

 <ul class="blog-posts">
 {% for post in site.posts  %}